forcedotcom/salesforcedx-vscode/docs/articles/user-guide/development-models.md

 ## Create Project and Use Org Browser

-To develop in non-scratch orgs and use Org Browser that displays the available metadata types and their corresponding components in your default org:
+To develop in non-scratch orgs and use Org Browser to retrieve source:

 1. Open the VS Code editor and from the Command Palette, run **SFDX: Create Project**.
 1. In the Side Bar of the code editor, click Org Picker.
 This opens the Command Palette and you can select a command to authorize an org, Dev Hub, or create a scratch org; Or you can select from the list of authorized orgs.
 1. Run **SFDX: Authorize an Org** and select a login URL, for example Sandbox.
 Log in to your org in the browser window and then return to the VS Code window.

-### Org Browser

-You can use the Org Browser to retrieve the metadata only from non-scratch orgs such as sandboxes or dev orgs.
-Org Browser saves the metadata of the default org in your local project under the .sfdx directory.
+Org Browser displays the available metadata types and their corresponding components in your default org.
+It saves the metadata of the default org in your local project under the .sfdx directory.
 See [Org Browser](../user-guide/org-browser).

 ### Retrieve Source